 When it comes to chainsaws, a general rule of thumb is that they should be at least 2 inches longer than the thickness of the tree or limb you are trying to cut.
 With that in mind, when shopping for a chainsaw, consider what types of jobs for which you’ll be using the chainsaw.

-If you’re planning on using the chainsaw primarily for pruning and removing young trees, a 10- or 12-inch chainsaw should suffice.
+If you’re planning on using the chainsaw primarily for pruning and removing young trees, a 10-inch or 12-inch chainsaw should suffice.
 For larger jobs, consider purchasing a 16-inch or 18-inch chainsaw.

 Q. How long will a battery-powered chainsaw last?

-A battery-powered chainsaw will run about 30 to 40 minutes with intermittent use depending on the battery’s size.
+A battery-powered chainsaw typically runs about 30 to 40 minutes with intermittent use depending on the battery’s size.